"We must restore the community between the faculty's PhD students"

 U-FOLD is accelerating into its second decade.
 This week, the Uppsala University forum received the Nordic Drugs Grand Prize 2021 for successful work in addiction issues.
 On Tuesday 23 November, they are arranging the seminar Gang Crime, Addiction & Belief in the Future in the University main auditorium - and chair Mathias Hallberg expects a fully booked hall.

-Solemn and popular science as the faculty inaugurates its new professors
+Popular science in focus as the faculty inaugurated seven new professors

-“The inauguration lectures provide great opportunities to get an easily accessible and up to date overview of what is happening in the neighboring corridor,” states Johan Lennartsson, one of seven new Professors at the Faculty of Pharmacy that this week give popular scientific introductions to their research.
+“The inauguration lectures provide great opportunities to get an easily accessible and up to date overview of what is happening in the BMC corridors,” stated Johan Lennartsson, one of seven new Professors at the Faculty of Pharmacy that in mid-November give popular scientific introductions to their research.

 Richard Bergström first guest in a new seminar series